forj-oss/forjj/README.md

 # Note about Devops and Forjj

-Forjj is NOT a DevOps tool, mainly because DevOps is mainly a Culture minset.
+Forjj is NOT a DevOps tool, mainly because DevOps is mainly a Culture mindset.
 So, you can't consider that adopting Forjj will ensure you are DevOps!

 But as soon as you want to adopt a DevOps Culture for any reasons, Forjj